emileten/open-estimate/tools/stata/README.md

 Now that you have everything set up to add models, the following walks you though adding one.
 We will assume that you are sharing your estimate with the GCP community.

-1. Identify the "Unique ID" on the Master DMAS Information spreadsheet for the estimate you will be adding, or add a new one. https://docs.google.com/spreadsheets/d/1lyvAeoUTji-FGH_Fz-hGWQOnEWJb2EMhWgc7LKz2ix0/edit
+1. Identify the "Unique ID" on the Master DMAS Information spreadsheet for the estimate you will be adding, or add a new one.
+Switch to the "Models" sheet to find and add unique IDs. https://docs.google.com/spreadsheets/d/1lyvAeoUTji-FGH_Fz-hGWQOnEWJb2EMhWgc7LKz2ix0/edit

   *This spreadsheet has all of the meta-information for the estimate, like publication and units.
 If you don't have a specific item you want to add, choose any Unique ID.*